 Father Tolton was born into slavery.
 His parents, Peter and Martha Tolton, were slaves living in Brush Creek, Mo.
-They were married in a Catholic ceremony and had three children: Charles, Augustine and Anne.
-Augustine was born into the Catholic faith.
+They were married in a Catholic ceremony and had three children: Charles, Augustus and Anne.
+Augustus was born into the Catholic faith.
 His baptismal records at St. Peter’s Church in Sidney, Mo., read “A colored child born April 1, 1854.
 Son of Peter Tolton and Martha Chisley, Property of Stephen Eliot,” according to “From Slave to Priest,” a biography of Father Tolton’s life by Sister Caroline Hemesath.

 During the Civil War, Peter Tolton escaped to St. Louis, Mo., to serve in the Union Army.
-Shortly after, when Augustine was nine, Martha Tolton bundled up her three children and escaped across the Mississippi River and hiked to Quincy, Ill., which at the time was a sanctuary for runaway slaves.
+Shortly after, when Augustus was nine, Martha Tolton bundled up her three children and escaped across the Mississippi River and hiked to Quincy, Ill., which at the time was a sanctuary for runaway slaves.
 After the war ended, Mrs. Tolton learned that her husband was among the dead soldiers.
 He died soon after his arrival in St. Louis of dysentery.

 In Quincy, Mrs. Tolton and her sons began working in a cigar factory and they attended Mass at St. Boniface Church with other black Catholics.
-Quincy also was a German community so Augustine eventually picked up German.
+Quincy also was a German community so Augustus eventually picked up German.
 His brother Charley, 10, died in 1863.

 Trouble at school

 His mother enrolled him in public school.
-But three years later, the pastor of nearby St. Peter’s Church told Augustine and his mother that the boy could attend St. Peter’s School.
+But three years later, the pastor of nearby St. Peter’s Church told Augustus and his mother that the boy could attend St. Peter’s School.
 Here he became an altar server.

 They wrote to all the seminaries in the United States, according to “From Slave to Priest” and received negative responses.
 They also tried the Franciscans and Josephites to no avail.
-Meanwhile, several of the local priests took to educating and training Augustine for the seminary on the side.
+Meanwhile, several of the local priests took to educating and training Augustus for the seminary on the side.

 After several years, they appealed to the College of the Propagation of the Faith in Rome, a pontifical college that trained and ordained priests for missionary work around the world.
-They thought Augustine could become a missionary in Africa.
+They thought Augustus could become a missionary in Africa.

-In February of 1880, Augustine left for Rome.
+In February of 1880, Augustus left for Rome.
 After six years of study, he was ordained on April 24, 1886, at St. John Lateran Basilica in Rome.
 The day before his ordination, which was Good Friday, there was a change in plans.
-Augustine would not be ministering in Africa.
+Augustus would not be ministering in Africa.
 Instead, officials of the college felt he should be a missionary in his own country.
 They felt it was time America had its own black priest.